 Excellent treatment for a toothache is to prevent it from happening in the first place.
 Proper home care and oral hygiene are imperative as well as regular six-month cleanings and exams to prevent decay.
 In most cases, a toothache results from the onset of severe decay.
 Regular brushing and flossing will help prevent the build-up of plaque.
 Using a fluoride toothpaste and mouth rinse will also help to ensure that the enamel on your teeth remains strong.
 Regular visits to the dentist will allow your dentist to monitor your teeth to predict and prevent cavities before they become more severe and cause further damage, such as a toothache.

 “Where Can I Find an Emergency Dentist Near Me?”

-If your child has a toothache, you’re probably thinking “Where can I find the best pediatric dentist near me?”
+If your child has a toothache, you’re probably thinking “Where can I find an emergency dentist near me?”
 Luckily, we convenient dental clinic locations throughout Lincoln to serve you better: Coddington in West Lincoln, Southpointe in South Lincoln, Lincoln Family Dentistry in Central Lincoln, and Northeast Lincoln Family Dentistry in Northeast Lincoln, South Lincoln Family Dentistry in South Lincoln, and Preserve in East Lincoln.